piecol/NIRS_DA1650_FOSS_XMLparsR/README.md

 # NIRS_DA1650_FOSS_XMLparsR
 XML to dataframe parser written in R

-## Store your XMLs in the DATA folder in your project
+## Store your XMLs in the DATA folder of your project

 Required libraries are: